Logo

 Fintech alternatives

 The good news is that from the beginning of 2019, you no longer need an Estonian bank account to pay the share capital of your Estonian company.
 That means, as an e-resident, you can use any bank or digital bank in the EU/EEA if you don’t want to make a trip to Estonia to open a bank account there.
-Two international business accounts are particularly suitable for Estonian e-residents: Wise and Paysera.
+One international business account is particularly suitable for Estonian e-residents: Revolut.

 Highlights